sw1zpwr/whitebit-api/Private/http-private-v4-main-doc.md

 Response error codes:
    * 1 - transfers from trade to main are disabled
    * 2 - transfers from main to trade are disabled
-   * 3 - balance is not enough
+   * 3 - not enough balance

 ```json5
 [